-The New Dining Hall, located on the north side of campus, was completed in January 1977.
-The Heritage Dining facility operates from this location.
+The Heritage Dining Facility, located on the north side of campus, was completed in January 1977.

 Johnson Hall Annex was built in 1945.
 Since that time, the building has undergone several renovations.
 It currently houses the Barksdale Reading Institute.

 The Mississippi e-Center @ JSU is a cutting edge, electronics-based facility that demonstrates the University's commitment to internet technologies.
 The facility is a state-of-the-art complex with the computing and network infrastructure, and the Information Management staff to support a wide range of activities.
 These activities include electronic-based teaching and learning (e-Education), electronic-based research (e-Research), and electronic based community outreach (e-Research), and electronic based community outreach and service (e-Service).
 The e-Center can accommodate business meetings of all types, with support for multi-media presentations, conference calls, video conferencing and satellite uplink/downlink.
 Small to medium sized conferences can also be hosted at the facility.
 Two main auditoriums, 150 and 400 seat capacities, are available with eight break-out rooms.